LassazVegaz/fk-mui/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-If you want to add a new component, I love to hear from you.
+If you want to add a new component, I love to hear from you 💖.
 Please open an issue first to discuss what you want to add.